JShad30/solar-system-quiz/README.md

 # Solar System Quiz - Practical Python Milestone Project

 This is my Milestone Project for the Practical Python part of the Full Stack Development Course.
 This site has been developed to give the user a basic understanding of the solar system.
-They can then test their knowledge by taking the quiz, and compare their performance with those of other users.
+They can then test their knowledge by taking the quiz and compare their performance with those of other users.

 The site has the same background images throughout the site, creating a consistent feel and user experience.
 The Solar Info page contains information that may be of interest to the user and uses images and an interactive style that the user will find visually appealing.

 ## User Experience

-Before beginning the build of the site, I created wireframes of the site, to help with the design.
-These can be found in the following links:......................................
+Before beginning the build of the site, I created wireframes to help with the design.
+These can be found in the following link:

-### Example use of site
+### Example uses of site

 I have aimed to make this site easy to use and self explanitory in how to use it.
 The front page is simple with just a site overview, in basic overview of the two main following pages, the 'Solar System Info' page and the 'Take Quiz' page.

-At any time while on the site, the user will have access to the social media links, displayed in the footer of everyone of the pages, or can revert to the home page, by clicking the 'Solar System Quiz' writting, displayed at the top of every page.
+At any time while on the site, the user will have access to the social media links, displayed in the footer of every one of the pages, or can revert to the home page, by clicking the 'Solar System' writing, displayed at the top of every page.
+However, where necessary there are also return home buttons throughout the site.

 #### Home Page